finos/datahub/README.md

 exposed and is not friendly to work with – Anonymization is an expensive involved process

-## History

-DataHub started in Citi's E4 program (Engineering Excellence 4), Citigroup's highest engineering excellence training program.
-DataHub originated from the 3rd iteration of the program in 2019.

 ## License

 Copyright 2020 Citigroup